khaledeng15/Tasbeeh-Al-Muslim/README.md

 <h4>Contributing</h4>

-Development is done in the "develop" branch and the "master" branch reflects the stable version in Google Play Store.
+Development is done in the "develop" branch and the "main" branch reflects the stable version in Google Play Store.

 - PRs, issues (bugs, feedback and suggestions) are welcomed.